 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-If you are female and able to get pregnant, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
-Use an effective form of birth control during treatment with this medicine and for at least 5 months after your last dose.
+If you are female and able to get pregnant, your doctor may give you a pregnancy test before you start receiving this medicine to make sure you are not pregnant.
+Use an effective form of birth control during treatment and for at least 5 months after your last dose.

 - Do not breastfeed while you are being treated with this medicine and for at least 5 months after the last dose.

 - Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (including Crohn disease, ulcerative colitis, lupus), nervous system problems (including Guillain-Barré syndrome, myasthenia gravis), or any type of infection.
 Tell your doctor if you have had an organ transplant.

 - This medicine may cause the following problems:

 - Lung or breathing problem (including pneumonitis, interstitial lung disease)

 - Colitis (inflammation of the colon), which might damage your digestive system